srburk/StatelyShipments/README.md

 ### ShippingCostService

-The `ShippingCostService` class is responsible for finding the shortest path between 2 arbitrary `State` objects.
+The `ShippingCostService` class finds the shortest path between 2 arbitrary `State` objects.
 We can view the problem as a weighted graph problem where `allStatesGraph` represents the graph organized in an adjacency list.
-We can use [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to solve these kinds of problems.
+We can use [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to solve this class of problems.
 I built a [Priority Queue](https://en.wikipedia.org/wiki/Priority_queue) using a [Min-Heap](https://en.wikipedia.org/wiki/Min-max_heap) data structure to achieve fast access times.

-First, we need to get the weights, or fuel cost + state border crossing fee, from the API.
+First, we need to get the weights, or fuel cost plus state border crossing fee, from the API.
 We can access that information with this function defined in the problem statement:

 `float FuelCostBetweenNeighborStates(State *stateA, State *stateB);`